httpwg/http-extensions/draft-ietf-httpbis-priority.md

 originate from one client might have higher precedence than those coming from others.

-It is sometimes beneficial for the server running behind an intermediary to obey to the value of the Priority header field.
+It is sometimes beneficial for the origin server running behind an intermediary to obey to the value of the Priority header field.
 As an example, a resource-constrained server might defer the transmission of software update files that would have the background urgency being associated.
 However, in the worst case, the asymmetry between the precedence declared by multiple clients might cause responses going to one end client to be delayed totally after those going to another.

-In order to mitigate this fairness problem, when a server responds to a request that is known to have come through an intermediary, the server SHOULD prioritize the response as if it was assigned the priority of  `u=1, i=?1` (i.e. round-robin) regardless of the value of the Priority header field being transmitted, unless the server knows the intermediary is not coalescing requests from multiple clients.
+In order to mitigate this fairness problem, when an origin server responds to a request that is known to have come through an intermediary, the origin server SHOULD prioritize the response as if it was assigned the priority of  `u=1, i=?1` (i.e. round-robin) regardless of the value of the Priority header field being transmitted, unless the origin server knows the intermediary is not coalescing requests from multiple clients.

-A server can determine if a request came from an intermediary through configuration, or by consulting if that request contains one of the following header fields:
+An origin server can determine if a request came from an intermediary through configuration, or by consulting if that request contains one of the following header fields: